Skip to main content

 How much public liability insurance cover do I need?

 This depends on the business size and industry, as ultimately, these factors affect a company’s level of risk.
-That means you could choose anywhere from $5 to $20 million, depending on your business needs.
+That means you could choose anywhere from $5 million to $20 million, depending on your business needs.

 Being sued for negligence can be very costly, and the likelihood of it happening to your business is unpredictable.